artifacthub/hub/docs/tekton_annotations.md

 - **artifacthub.io/links** *(yaml string, see example below)*

 This annotation allows including named links, which will be rendered nicely in Artifact Hub.
-By default, a link pointing to the source code of the task will be automatically added.
+By default, a link pointing to the source code of the package will be automatically added.

 - **artifacthub.io/maintainers** *(yaml string, see example below)*